-48m Deco Trimix Version
+48m/60m Deco Trimix Version

-As with the yellow Deco 40m battery module, the blue Deco 48m Trimix battery module allows the user to enable or disable decompression using the PC configuration software tool.
-In addition, this battery module allows the user to alter the diluent gas mixture.
+As with the yellow Deco 40m battery module, the blue Deco 48m and the white Deco 60m Trimix battery modules allow the user to enable or disable decompression using the PC configuration software tool.
+In addition, these battery modules allow the user to alter the diluent gas mixture.

 The MkVI will only accept "normoxic" diluent mixtures (a minimum of 16% oxygen).
 Helium content is limited to 0-84% and N2 to 0-80%.
-Moreover, the blue Deco 48m Trimix battery module allows dives to a maximum of 48 meters.
+Moreover, the blue Deco 48m Trimix battery module allows dives to a maximum of 48 meters and White Deco 60m Trimix to 60 meters.